-Kathleen Brady was named a Fellow of the Society of American Historians for her biography Ida Tarbell: Portrait of a Muckraker (Putnam, 1984, University of Pittsburgh Press paperback 1989).
-Her critically well-received biography of Lucille Ball, Lucille, The Life of Lucille Ball was published by Hyperion in late 1994 and is currently in its fifth printing with Billboard Books.
+Kathleen Brady's newest biography is Francis and Clare The Struggles of the Saints of Assisi to be published November 16, 2021.
+She was named a Fellow of the Society of American Historians for her biography Ida Tarbell: Portrait of a Muckraker.
+Her critically well-received Lucille, The Life of Lucille Ball is currently in its fifth printing.

 The 1994 ABC-TV movie, "A Passion for Justice," starring Jane Seymour, was based on Brady's research into the life of Mississippi journalist and civil rights activist Hazel Brannon Smith.
 Brady is a past co-director of the Biography Seminar at New York University and a former reporter for Time Magazine.
-She has contributed columns to Newsday.
+She has contributed columns to Newsday and other publications.